 3. Eat Healthy

-Robust immune system health depends significantly on a healthy diet full of fresh, organic fruits, and vegetables.
+Robust immune system health depends significantly on a healthy diet full of fresh, organic fruits and vegetables.
 In fact, a healthy diet is foundational for a healthy immune system, and the summer months are an ideal time to begin eating healthy.
 A nutrient-deficient diet, on the other hand, can cause your entire system to turn upside down, starting from a sluggish digestive system to a distressed elimination system—both of which can bring a healthy immune system down.
 Eliminate gluten, refined sugar, processed dairy, and most pre-packaged foods.
 Too much refined sugar can bring your immune system down and can ruin your health.
 Overconsumption of refined sugar is likely the most significant reason many people get sick around holidays.
 Cook at home with fresh and organic ingredients and try to eliminate dining out for a while.
 Many people find that removing gluten from their diet helps with weight loss as well as with other types of lifestyle health issues such as diabetes.
 Consuming green leafy vegetables every day is excellent for your immune system.
 Put a capful of organic raw apple cider in each glass of purified water that you drink throughout the day.
 Incorporate essential fatty acids into your diet.
 Eat as close to nature as possible.
-Drink pure, clean water, green tea, or prepare some of the organic fruit water recipes.
+Drink pure, clean spring water or distilled water and green tea, or prepare some of the organic fruit water recipes.

 DID YOU KNOW?
-Unlike antiviral drugs, green tea (camellia sinensis) seems to work by boosting the immune system, enhancing the proliferation and activity of gamma delta T cells, a type of immune cell that acts as “a first-line defense against infection.”
+Unlike antiviral drugs, green tea (Camellia sinensis) seems to work by boosting the immune system, enhancing the proliferation and activity of gamma delta T cells, a type of immune cell that acts as “a first-line defense against infection.”
 This Randomized, Double-Blind, Placebo-Controlled Study found that “Subjects who drank six cups of tea per day had up to a 15-fold increase in [infection-fighting] interferon-gamma production in as little as one week.”

 4. Vitamin D3 Level